elastio/contrib/elastio-eks-persistent-storage-backup/README.md

 elastio ebs restore --rp <recovery pint ID>
 ```

 When restore job is finished new EBS volume will be created in AWS.
+You need to note the `<Volume ID>` of the new EBS.
+It will be used toCconfigure a pod to use restored EBS as persistent volume.

 ## Configure a pod to use restored EBS as persistent volume